fruition-partners/filesync/README.md

 - [x] add notification (mac OS) to signify that the upload is complete (or failed)
 - [ ] when an update conflict has been detected write out the remote file and launch a diff app (command line "diff" or mac OS X Code "FileMerge") for the user to help resolve the differences
 - [ ] allow upload override of server record if the user has made a merge of remote and local data

 - [ ] upgrade node binaries to latest versions (currently version "v0.8.25")
+- [ ] upgrade 3rd party node_modules (restify is at "2.6.0" but should be "3.0.1" which needs "node": ">=0.10")
 - [ ] use standard npm package.json setup to specify 3rd part node_modules
-- [ ] add record browser to automatically download chosen files.

 Nice to haves
 - [ ] auto create folder structure for user
+- [ ] add record browser to automatically download chosen files.
 - [ ] option to re-download all files from instance
 - [ ] auto download records created or updated by a given user ID
 - [ ] notifications play sounds, show more info, are clickable etc.
+- [ ] offline support? (keep track of files that are queued to upload when the connection is available again and retry).. maybe not.
+This could be dangerous if records get updated without someone to test them.
+Potentially workable if the last queued file is less than 3 minutes ago to cater for flaky mobile/roaming connections.

 ## Changes

+* 2015-03-18
+ * Fixed some trivial stuff regarding connection handling

 * 2015-03-16
- * added conflict management!
+ * Added conflict management!
 Now it's impossible to overwrite server records that would result in data loss!

 * 2015-03-14
  * Update readme and add road map.
 Encourage contribution!